sqlitecloud/docs/src/pages/docs/commands/set-my-password.md

 ---
 title: SET MY PASSWORD
-description: The SET MY PASSWORD command is used to change the password for the currently connected user.
+description: The SET MY PASSWORD command changes the password for the currently connected user
 ---

 ## Syntax